 This soup recipe is part of our SOUP-er Simple Series!
 This means it has a short ingredient list, quick cook time, and loads of flavor.
 The goal is to give you more than enough soup recipes to get you through cold weeknights when all you want is something savory and steaming on the table in 30 minutes or so.

-In order to be apart of the SOUP-er Simple Series, each recipe needs to hit these three criteria:
+In order to be apart of the SOUP-er Simple Series, each recipe needs to be 10 ingredients or less, ready in under 45 minutes but tastes like it took a long time.

-Our version of Thai Coconut Soup is just that, our version.
-In this recipe we highlight the gorgeous flavors of the Thai cuisine while putting our own spin on it.
-We do want to be clear—this recipe is meant to inspire you to try new flavors and get comfortable cooking with them (all while getting dinner on the table quickly).
+In this recipe we highlight the gorgeous flavors of the Thai cuisine while taking some creative liberties.
+It’s meant to inspire you to try new flavors and get comfortable cooking with them (all while getting dinner on the table quickly).

 For a traditional Thai Coconut Soup, check out this Tom Kha Gai Soup (Thai Coconut Chicken Soup) from Hot Thai Kitchen.

-Additionally, we add thin shreds of cabbage which—not to be dramatic—are absolutely heavenly.
-A quick stint in the luscious simmering coconut broth turns them into something resemblant of tender noodles.
+Additionally, we add thin shreds of cabbage which are absolutely heavenly.
+A quick stint in the simmering coconut broth turns them into something resemblant of rice noodles.

 - Prep all of your ingredients before you start cooking.
 Once you get started, the process is very fast.

-- When reheating leftovers, be sure to gently reheat the soup.
-Bring to just a low simmer to heat it through.
+- When reheating leftovers, be sure to gently reheat the soup on the stovetop over low heat.
+Bring to a low simmer and cook just until heated through.
 Any vigorous simmering or boiling with drastically over-cook the shrimp.

 We haven’t tested this, but we don’t recommend it.
 We prefer the flavor of red curry paste for dishes that feature shrimp.
 In a pinch, you can try it.
 Let us know how it goes!